-The following disqualifications apply to ALL performance and riding classes:
+The following disqualifications apply to all performance and riding classes.

-- 1. Exhibitor's failure to control animal, endangering self or others, as determined by judge or the ring steward. - 2.
+- Exhibitor's failure to control animal, endangering self or others, as determined by judge or the ring steward. - 2.
 Fall of animal and/or rider. - 3.
-Unsoundness as determined by judge. - 4.
-Equipment failure causing an unsafe condition, as determined by judge.
-Note: This includes loss of helmet. - 5.
-The use of illegal or prohibited equipment or attire in any class will result in a disqualification.
+Unsoundness as determined by judge. - Equipment failure causing an unsafe condition, as determined by judge.
+Note: This includes loss of helmet. - The use of illegal or prohibited equipment or attire in any class.